habitat-sh/core-plans/sensu-agent/README.md

 ## Usage

-The sensu agent should be using in conjunction with one or more sensu backends.
+The sensu agent should be used in conjunction with one or more sensu backends.
 It can be configured to work with a backend via service bindings or through the package configuration.

 Ex:
 ```bash